• Skip to primary navigation

 Tomatoes like a soil pH level of 6.0-6.5.
 To lower the pH use coffee grounds, tea bags, compost, or composted manure.
 To raise your soil pH level, use wood ash from your fireplace or crushed egg shells.
 Mix these with your soil.

 Water.
 Tomato plants need to be able to dry in between watering.
-Careful, I am not talking about irregular watering, that will lead to cracked tomatoes.
-But watering in intervals, give them a good drink and let the plants root dry in between.
-If you live in a wet area with lots of rain, give your tomatoes protection.
-A roof, a south facing wall, or just a plastic bag over the plant in heavy rains can help.
-Drip systems are good, but need to be adjusted to the needs of the plant.
-Constant moisture can lead to problems.
+Careful, I am not talking about irregular watering, which will lead to cracked tomatoes.
+But watering in intervals, give them a good drink, and let the plants root dry in between.

 Keep the soil moist but not constantly wet; we mulch our plants with wood chips.
 Even plants in grow bags or raised beds are mulched with wood chips.
 The wood takes up excess moisture and gives it back as needed during dry periods.